-Speak N Spell is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.
+Speak N Spell for Mac is compatible with Snow Leopard (10.6) and higher.

 Speak N Spell was developed to help you practice your spelling abilities.

 When you first launch Speak N Spell, the default word set of over 47,000 words is used.
-You can open the Word Maintenance window from the menu bar and revise this dictionary (add or delete words), use your own set of words (clear the table and add words), or load a plain text file with words.
+You can open the Word List window from the menu bar and revise this list (add or delete words), use your own list (clear the table and add words), or load a plain text file with words.
 You can also save the word list to a plain text file.
 Make such a file one word per line and save the file with a ".txt" suffix.

 The five levels of difficulty are: